NeutroniumCore/Neutronium/Documentation/Content/Build_large_project_with_Vue.js_and_Webpack.md

 $ npm install
 ```
 <img src="../images/webpack_03.png"><br>
-4. Begin developping the view using hot-reload (you may use atom or sublime to edit js files)
+4. Begin developing the view using hot-reload (you may use atom or sublime to edit js files)
 ``` bash
 $ npm run dev
 ```